UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 - The customer is responsible for maintaining their VMware environment, including any software and hardware upgrades, including third-party software that may affect the VMware environment.

+- The customer is responsible for maintaining their VMware environment on VMware approved supported version levels.

 - Customers may be asked on occasion to run authorised scripts on their VMware environment for the purpose of maintaining the environment or assisting in fixing reported issues.

 - Customers will be advised on how to resolve an issue and will be responsible for implementing that fix.